ExploitXpErtz/10-Billion-passwords-leaked-2024/README.md

 The leaked data consists of plaintext passwords compiled from various data breaches over several years.
 This includes passwords from both old and recent breaches.

 ## Size
-The RockYou2024 compilation is the largest of its kind, containing nearly 10 billion unique passwords.
+The RockYou2024 compilation is 50 GB in compressed mode, containing nearly 10 billion unique passwords.
 It surpasses previous leaks like RockYou2021, which had 8.4 billion passwords.

 ## Lines
 The dataset includes 9,948,575,739 unique plaintext passwords, compiled from over 4,000 databases spanning more than two decades.